FredKSchott/fflip/README.md

 Working on an experimental new design?
 Starting a closed beta?
 Rolling out a new feature over the next few weeks?
 Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users based on thier user id, join date, membership status, and whatever else you can think of. __fflip's__ goal is to be the most extendable and customizable feature flipping/toggling module out there.

 - Create a list of criteria to test your users against
-- Describe features as a list of criteria, using easy-to-read json
+- Describe features using easy-to-read JSON
-- Load it Syncronous/Asyncronous from a database or simple JSON
+- Supports Syncronous/Asyncronous loading of features and criteria
 - \*Everything\*-Agnostic: Supports any database, user representation or framework you can throw at it

 Install with:
 ```